What are the risk factors for brain and spinal cord tumors in children?

 - Rubinstein-Taybi syndrome

-Some families may have genetic disorders that are not well recognized or that may even be unique to a particular family.
+Some families may have genetic disorders that are not well recognized or that could even be unique to a particular family.

 Factors with uncertain, controversial, or unproven effects on brain tumor risk